Italian Olive Oil Shortage Could Cause Prices To Double

 “It looks like we’re probably going to see a shortage, probably sooner than later” Greco said.

-By law, 100 percent Italian olive oil must be marked “product of Italy”.
+By law, 100 percent Italian olive oil must be marked “product of Italy.”
 But, to meet demand, Italian producers might mix it with olives from Spain or Greece.
 That lower priced product should be marked differently.

 “You’ll see ‘packed in Italy’ and then you will have to see the different countries where the origin of the olives come from,” Greco said.